Philosophy - Bachelor of Arts

 Studies in Political Philosophy

 In this course, students study a topic in political philosophy.
 The topic for any particular section varies.
-Possible topics include: liberalism and its critics, the philosophy of power, the nature of law, theories of justice, Plato’s Statesman, and Aristotle’s Politics.
-Each section of this course requires that students produce a research essay that incorporates scholarly sources other than the course readings.
+Possible topics include: liberalism, Plato, Aristotle, and St. Thomas Aquinas.
+Each section of this course requires that students produce a research essay that incorporates sources other than the course readings.

-Prerequisites: Minimum grade of C- in 3 credits in 200-level PHIL courses.
+Prerequisites: A minimum grade of C- in 3 credits in 200-level PHIL courses.

 PHIL 381